What is Religious Studies?

 What are the requirements for a minor in Religious Studies?

-To earn a minor, students are required to take a total of 18 credits, consisting of 2 core courses plus electives.
-This is in addition to the requirements of the major.
+To earn a minor, students are required to take a total of 18 credits, consisting of 2 core courses plus 4 electives.

 Religious Studies minor core courses: